 - Senegal – Serbia – Singapore – Slovakia – Slovenia – South Africa – Spain – Sri Lanka – Sweden – Switzerland

 - Taiwan – Thailand – Tunisia – Turkey

 - Ukraine – United Arab Emirates – United Kingdom – United States of America

 What is a Carnet?

-The ATA Carnet is an internationally recognised customs document which permits duty and tax free, temporary import of goods for up to one year.
+An ATA Carnet is an internationally recognised customs document, which permits duty and tax free, temporary import of goods for up to one year.
 ATA Carnets also serve as the registration of goods in the UK upon re-importation.